AzureAD/microsoft-authentication-library-for-js/lib/docs/token-response-types.md

     + `scopes: ['openid']`
     + `scopes: ['profile']`

-    Are all functionaly equivalent to `scopes: ['openid', 'profile']` when set in the request configuration object before passing it in as a parameter to any of UserAgentApplication's public APIs.
+    Are all functionally equivalent to `scopes: ['openid', 'profile']` when set in the request configuration object before passing it in as a parameter to any of UserAgentApplication's public APIs.

 + On a related note, `login` APIs (i.e. `loginPopup` and `loginRedirect`) will append 'openid' and 'profile' (without duplication) to the scopes array in every call, no matter what other scopes are present.
 This means that `login` APIs may be called with an empty scopes array in the request configuration object.